Helping millions of people navigate the world of technology.

 After your system restarts, check if the problem is solved.

-SFC (System File Checker) scan is a utility that scans for all corrupt or damaged versions of operating system files to replace them with the correct versions wherever possible.
-If you still see a black background behind the folder icon, here’s how you can try fixing it using SFC Scan.
+SFC (System File Checker) scan is a utility that scans for corrupt or damaged operating system files and replaces them with the correct versions whenever possible.
+If you still see a black background behind the folder icon, here’s how to try fixing it using SFC Scan.

 sfc /scannow

-Step 6: Restart your system and check if the problem is solved.
+Step 5: Restart your system and check if this fixed the problem.

 Was this helpful?